bluelight773/bluelight773.github.io/_posts/2020-09-27-numpy-stack-concatenate-pytorch-stack-cat.md

                   [8, 9, 10]])
 ~~~

 Let's say we want to concatenate these arrays as to have one array of shape number of batches (2) x number of features (5).
-In this scenario, we can use `concatenate` again, but with `axis=1`, since we want to concatenate along the 1st dimension (number of features).
+In this scenario, we can use `concatenate` again, but with `axis=1`, since we want to concatenate along the 1st dimension (number of features), ie, we want to **expand the existing 1st dimension**.
 ~~~python
 np.concatenate((a_bf1, a_bf2), 1)
 ~~~